akashworkprofile2024/Tutorials/javascript/javascript_docs.md

 The Difference Between Arrays and Objects
 In JavaScript, arrays use numbered indexes.
 In JavaScript, objects use named indexes.

+JavaScript has a built-in array constructor new Array().

 ========  ARRAY =================